 Unlike other international banks, Stan Chart bases a lot of its global CIOs and technology heads in Singapore.
 Mahendiran is among this elite group and is in charge of the bank’s strategy across some of its leading-edge technology, including AI.
 Mahendiran began his career 20 years ago as an analyst programmer at Polaris Consulting, supporting Citi, according to his online profile.
-He then moved to the US bank in 2004 for a six-year stint which included leading the development team that pioneered the first touch-screen banking systems in the world.
+He then moved to Citi in 2004 for a six-year stint which included leading the development team that pioneered the first touch-screen banking systems in the world.
 Mahendiran joined Stan Chart in 2010.

 James Aylen, head of UBS Evolve

 Banks in Singapore are increasingly teaming up with start-ups, and fintech innovation labs are springing up across the city state.
 Aylen is leading UBS’s local fintech efforts via its Evolve unit, which was launched in 2015 and offers an incubation and acceleration programme to start-ups in the Asian wealth management sector.
 Aylen is a UBS veteran.
 He joined the firm as a developer in London in 2000 and moved to the US in 2007, where he worked in several IT outsourcing and business development roles, according to his public profile.
 Aylen relocated to Singapore in 2015 to take the helm at Evolve.